 There is a need for transboundary cooperation when dealing with climate change impacts because the impacts of climate change can sweep across regions, irrespective of national boundaries.

-It is defined by a study, as referring to climate variability links between non-contiguous geographic regions (Science direct, 2015).
+A study defines it as referring to climate variability links between non-contiguous geographic regions (Science direct, 2015).

 The paper discussed the following points: